ktryoma/KUTOC-spot/README.md

 # KUTOC-spot
-This repository contains some programs for spot
+This repository has some programs for spot